Derles/ReelPaperAnomalyDetections/README.md

 # Reel paper anomaly detections

 The aim of the project is to create a mechanism for detecting paper defects on the splicer of a web press in order to minimize the risk of the paper breaking.
-The solution will be based on paper anomaly detection based on image recognition.
+The solution will be based on classification  whether an input image of paper web (image recognition) contains anomalies or not.

 ## Table of Contents